JarettForzano/contextual-extractor/README.md

 ### Estimate model size
 #### What I may be able to train seperating the data myself
 - 1000 slices per training class for small model
+#### The below is what I estimated but recently found that I may only need 1000 slices per class for a decent model
-- 5000 slices per training class for medium model
+- ~~5000 slices per training class for medium model~~
-- 10000 slices per training class for large model
+- ~~10000 slices per training class for large model~~

 #### Possible bias due to how textual data is more abundant than visual data within research papers